HubRise/website/content/apps/quantum/en/map-ref-codes.md

 layout: documentation
 meta:
   title: Map Ref Codes | Quantum by Cunninghams | HubRise
-  description: How to find ref codes in Quantum by Cunninghams to allow data synchronisation with other apps connected to HubRise.
+  description: How to find ref codes in Quantum to allow data synchronisation with other apps connected to HubRise.
 ---

 Once your Quantum EPOS system is connected to HubRise, you must configure your other connected applications so that the various elements in the orders are properly identified by Quantum.